 Being a small city, Ceylon does not have a public transit system used by locals to get to and from work.

-The per capita income in Ceylon in 2022 was $24,978, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
-This equates to an annual income of $99,912 for a family of four.
-However, Ceylon contains both very wealthy and poor people as well.
+The per capita income in Ceylon in 2022 was $24,446, which is low income relative to Minnesota and the nation.
+This equates to an annual income of $97,784 for a family of four.

 The people who call Ceylon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ceylon residents report their race to be White.
-Important ancestries of people in Ceylon include German, European, Irish, Norwegian, and Scottish.
+Important ancestries of people in Ceylon include German, Irish, Norwegian, Swedish, and Polish.

 The most common language spoken in Ceylon is English.
 Other important languages spoken here include Spanish and German/Yiddish.

-Did you know that the neighborhood has more Norwegian and German ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more German and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 14.7% of this neighborhood's residents have Norwegian ancestry and 45.0% have German ancestry.
+In fact, 42.7% of this neighborhood's residents have German ancestry and 6.9% have Swedish ancestry.

 is also pretty special linguistically.
 Significantly, 3.8% of its residents five years old and above primarily speak German/Yiddish at home.
 While this may seem like a small percentage, it is higher than 98.6% of the neighborhoods in America.